BGYO: Endorsements

 A year after their official debut, BGYO have gained several endorsement deals in various industries in their career.
 On February 10, 2022, BGYO became one of the ambassadors of Xiaomi Redmi Note 11 series.
 Since February 17, 2022, BGYO have been H&M brand ambassador and became the first Filipino artist to be featured on the brand's initiative "Music x ME" campaign, which aims to promote and put the spotlight on up and coming OPM artists.
 On April 2, 2022, BGYO was introduced as the fresh faces of Mentos and the voices of the brand's newest campaign jingle "Say Yes!
 To Fresh".
+BGYO has also served as the brand ambassadors for TNT, Chowking and Sprite with their voices in the campaign "Cool Ka Lang".

+Partnerships

-BGYO has also served as the brand ambassadors for Smart TNT, Chowking and Sprite with their voices in the campaign "Cool Ka Lang".
-As the first P-Pop boy group to take over the VIP online community, BGYO partnered with Viber, to give fans an exclusive chance to connect, with the group, online through the "Backstage Pass Channel".
+As the first Filipino pop boy group to take over the VIP online community, BGYO partnered with Viber, to give fans an exclusive chance to connect, with the group, online through the "Backstage Pass Channel".
+On March 19, 2021, BGYO signed with the live streaming platform, Kumu, to promote campaigns.
 In September 2022, BGYO took part on the first-ever collaboration of H&M with the Filipino streetwear "Don't Blame the Kids (DBTK)".